 The costs in the foregoing table mainly comprise the cost of internal resources, such as the payroll costs for the development teams and attributable overheads.
 The remainder mainly comprises materials, consumables, regulatory trial and third party consultants' costs.
-The table above does not include cardiac development projects.
-Our cardiac point-of-care development operation was discontinued during 2016.
-Development of the Brain Natriuretic Peptide assay, Troponin I assay and cardiac analyser was terminated during 2016.

-The following table sets forth the estimated cost to complete each of the main development projects which were underway in 2016.
+The following table sets forth the estimated cost to complete each of the main development projects which were underway in 2017.
 The total estimated completion costs are anticipated to be incurred evenly up to the completion date of the relevant project.